Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/irys-entry.md

 Still, despite her relative inactivity compared to others, she quickly carved out a notorious reputation as a "side chick magnet."

-As early as Day 2, she had already claimed a wife—Nino Ina—and, despite professing eternal loyalty to the purple one, continued to gather more women into her orbit.
+As early as Day 2, she had already claimed a wife—NinoIna—and, despite professing eternal loyalty to the purple one, continued to gather more women into her orbit.
 Four more, to be exact.
 She even attempted to ensnare a fifth: a memory-lost blonde searching for her beloved.
 A reminder that the pink one was a member of Cerulean Cup, the supposedly empathetic guild.

 Call it karma or collapse, but eventually, her polycule of side chicks unraveled, with only her eternal consort remaining at her side.